MileHacker Logo

 • Hot Springs: No hot springs in or near Lilongwe.
 Found in other parts of Malawi (near Rift Valley).

-• Ask directly hotels for their offerings.
+• Inquire directly with hotels for their offerings.

 Traditional Healing & Leisure